ethan4768/blog/src/content/bookmarks/2024-12/system-design-101.md

 * The issuer pays the merchant before the cardholder pays the issuer.
 * The issuer has other operating costs, including managing customer accounts, providing statements, fraud detection, risk management, clearing & settlement, etc.

-### How does VISA work when we swipe a credit card at a merchant’s shop?
+### How does VISA work when we swipe a credit card at a merchant's shop?

 [](#how-does-visa-work-when-we-swipe-a-credit-card-at-a-merchants-shop)